leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 with a structure to effectively run queries python wise on a database without having to duplicate much code every time you run basic queries.

+Look at the code base if you want to go more into depth on this subject.

 <p align="center">
     <img src="../assets/scrape_the_web/db_structure.jpeg" />
 </p>